 Follow the link below to see an overview of subjects taught in each year group.

 English is a core subject and is at the heart of our curriculum.
 Each project covers a range of reading and writing genres and, where appropriate, links to other areas of the curriculum.
 Spoken language is promoted throughout the curriculum and across all subjects.
-Spelling, vocabulary, grammar and punctuation are promoted throughout all writing opportunities, with each year group following a specific programme.

 Science is fully covered throughout the curriculum.
 Some projects have a science focus, and others will have less of a scientific emphasis.
 Scientific enquiry is also delivered through the Cornerstones Love to Investigate scheme.